Bob Maza

-Robert Lewis Maza AM (25 November 1939 – 14 May 2000), known as Bob Maza, was an Aboriginal Australian actor, playwright and activist.
+Robert Lewis Maza AM (25 November 1939 – 14 May 2000), known as Bob Maza, was an Indigenous Australian actor, playwright and activist.

 Early life and education

-Robert Lewis Maza was born on Palm Island in North Queensland on 25 November 1939, to a Murray Islander (Torres Strait Islander) father and to a Yidinjdji (Australian Aboriginal) mother.
+Robert Lewis Maza was born on Palm Island in North Queensland on 25 November 1939, to a Murray Islander (Torres Strait Islander) father and to a Yidindji (Australian Aboriginal) mother.

 He was one of the first Aboriginal children in northern Queensland to complete secondary schooling, and described feelings of alienation and being caught between two cultures as a teenager.
 After finishing school in Cairns, he worked as a labourer and then did office work in Darwin, Northern Territory.

 Activism

 After moving to Melbourne in the late 1960s, he joined the Aboriginal Advancement League (AAL) and started becoming involved in Indigenous rights activism.
 He was inspired by Malcolm X Speaks, and subsequently made president of the AAL.

 In 1970 Maza attended the third Pan-African Conference in the United States, where he witnessed the effectiveness of Indigenous theatre.
 Also in 1970, he addressed the United Nations General Assembly on the subject of "the third-world status of Indigenous Australians".

 In 1972, he took part in the Aboriginal Tent Embassy protest.